Holidays Finding our way in the desert of uncertainty

 In the thirtieth year, on the fifth day of the fourth month, when I was in the community of exiles by the Chebar Canal, the heavens opened and I saw visions of God . . . .
 Each of (The Cherubim) had a human face; each of the four had the face of a lion on the right; each of the four had the face of an ox on the left; and each of the four had the face of an eagle [at the back (Ezekiel 1:1,10).

 Understood in this way, the flags of the camp are not meant only to help organize the travelers, but for them to collectively form themselves into an image of God.
 When the tribes camp in this particular way, their bodies together represent Ezekiel’s vision, and together united, the Israelites help each other see the divine.
 This interpretation contextualizes God’s lengthy instructions at the beginning of the book of Bamidbar (Numbers).
 Why does the text go into great detail about this camping map?
 It is a map to find connection in the uncertainty of a vast desert.

 As many of us get vaccinated and more parts of society reopen, we may be finding the edge of the desert.
 No vaccine can inoculate us from feelings of uncertainty and wandering.
 On this Shavuot, perhaps we can breath in the moments of closeness and connection we feel toward our tradition.
 And then, as we leave the holiday and read through our book of wandering in the desert, perhaps this year, we will find ourselves drawn to the structures of our tradition, be they the camping map of the desert or our own sacred practices, in which we bring God’s presence into the world.

-Tyler Dratch is a rabbinical student at Hebrew College in Newton, Mass.
-This summer, he will become Rabbi for Tefilah Leadership at Beth Am Synagogue in Baltimore, Maryland.
+Rabbi Tyler Dratch was ordained in 2021 by Hebrew College in Newton, Mass. serves as Rabbi for Tefilah Leadership at Beth Am Synagogue in Baltimore, Maryland.
 Learn more about Hebrew College rabbinical program.